 What type of dry ice should I buy?

 If you want to make a spooky smoke effect, we recommend buying our dry ice pellets as pictured below.
 They are easy to handle and produce great effects for smoking pumpkins and cauldrons.
-They also work with our smoking dry ice containers.

 How much dry ice do I need?